peritext/peritext/specification/files/doc-document_syntax.md

 =================

-Modulo-flavoured markdown is supposed to be built on top of two existing specs, to which it adds some (a minimum) of consistent addings :
+Modulo-flavoured markdown is supposed to be built on top of two existing specs, to which it adds some (a minimum) of features :

-* Markua implementation (from : https://leanpub.com/markua/read) for all document-related markdown specifications
+* Markua implementation (from : https://leanpub.com/markua/read) that is supposed to adapt markdown to book writing, for all document-related markdown specifications
-* criticmarkup implementation for document revision model
+* criticmarkup implementation for document revision and comments features (in prevision of future developments)

 Modulo is conservative as it still priviledges :
 * text as the main medium of publishing (all other contents are considered as figures)
 * linear top-down scrolling as the main contents navigation practice

+Some guidelines to keep in mind :
+* all the data and semantics should be encoded inside html structure (heavy, but reliable)
+* it should comply to existing html semantic standards as much as possible

 # Formatting syntax